 Goldfarb School of Nursing at Barnes-Jewish College (GSON) supports students' civic and legal responsibilities if called to serve on a jury while enrolled at GSON.
-Within this context, students who are called to serve on a jury should consult with their faculty and academic advisors about the impact of their jury service on their academic progress.
+Within this context, students called to serve on a jury should consult their faculty and academic advisors about the impact of their jury service on their academic progress.
 In appropriate cases, students may ask the court to defer their service to a later term.
 In the event a student serves on a jury, the student is responsible for reporting his/her service and expected absences to instructors as soon as possible.

 Students requesting an excused absence due to a summons for jury duty must submit written notice at least two-weeks in advance of the date requested or as soon as reasonably possible.
-Request forms may be obtained from the Student Support Services Department, the student's Academic and Student Support Advisors or are available on the college website.
+Request forms may be obtained from the Student Support Services Department.